osonus/oson/UserGuide.md

 	   }
 ```

-The DataMapper parameter to function Json2DataMapperFunction provides lots of detailed information to help you build your own version of deserializer.
+Both DataMapper and FieldData parameters provide lots of detailed information to help you build your own version of deserializer.

-## <a name="TOC-How-To-Filter-Out-Information"></a>How to filter out information

-Json-Java converter is all about data exchange, and filtering is one major aspect of this conversion process.
-You can choose what to show, based on various criteria.

-### <a name="TOC-Filter-Java-Configuration"></a>Java Configuration

-1.